juanjqo/tutorial-dqrobotics-with-coppeliasim/docs/get_started/coppeliasim_basics/hello_world.rst

     .. image:: /_static/Tips.png

-    Use try/catch statements to handle different types of errors.
+    Use **try/catch** statements to handle different types of errors.
 If an exception is thrown, stop and close the communication in the catch statements.

-To get the pose (position and orientation) of an object we need to use the method :file:`get_object_pose("OBJECT_PATH")` of the class
+To get the pose (position and orientation) of an object we need to use the method :file:`get_object_pose()` of the class :file:`DQ_VrepInterface()`.
-:file:`DQ_VrepInterface()`.

 Roughly speaking, you need to do the following steps: